Insight Counseling Center

 • Notify ICC promptly of any lawsuits, BBS complaints, or ethics issues.

-ICC requires immediate, ethical action in emergencies involving client safety or welfare.
-All employees are mandated reporters under California law (e.g., Penal Code Section 11164 for child abuse, Welfare and Institutions Code Section 15630 for elder/dependent adult abuse), obligated to report suspected abuse, neglect, or suicide threats as soon as possible.
-Clinicians follow detailed protocols below to ensure compliance with BBS standards and protect clients.
-Document all actions in TherapyNotes within 24 hours (or sooner if specified) and notify your supervisor promptly for guidance or escalation.
+All clinical staff are mandated reporters under California law and are obligated to report suspected abuse, neglect, or suicide threats as soon as practicable.
+Document all actions in TherapyNotes within 24 hours and notify your supervisor promptly.

 Acute Risk Response